WildMeOrg/old_wildme-docs/docs/researchers/ia_pipeline.md

 *Wildbook has a plug-and-play, configurable computer vision pipeline that allows annotations for different species and of body parts to be simultaneously routed to one or more ID algorithms.*

-After detection, one or more ID algorithms are run, looking for similar features between a new anotation and a list of "match against" anotations already in the database.
+After detection, one or more ID algorithms are run, looking for similar features between a new annotation and a list of "match against" anotations already in the database.
 Scores from the query that match the same individual are accumulated to produce a single potential score for each animal.
 The animals in the database are then ranked by their accumulated scores.

 ![identification](../../static/img/ExampleMatch.jpg)